VishnuGShephertz/Android-Push-Notification-in-PhoneGap-application/README.md

 ```

-__Rendering Push Notification on Html Page:__ Whenever Push Notification comes on device we have to render it on HTML page.Following function is called from Android native and render Push
+__Rendering Push Notification on HTML Page:__ Whenever Push Notification comes on device we have to render it on HTML page.Following function is called from Android native and render Push
 Notification on Html Page.

 ```